 The headline is so important that you should dedicate a specific amount of time to brainstorming options and creating different options.
 (As Ogilvy’s rule states, you should spend at least half the amount of time it takes you to write the accompanying copy on the headline.)
 However, don’t get so lost in headline writing that you forget about the rest of the landing page.

 A headline is only effective if it has proper alignment with the body copy.
 Never mislead a visitor or make someone search for relevance.
 The headline can evoke curiosity and intrigue, but it can’t deliberately lead someone astray.
 You might get people to spend time on the page, but they won’t convert.

 Word choice, sentence structure, and grammar are only part of what it takes to write a good headline.
 Sometimes you have to get creative with how a headline looks to the eye.
-And whether you realize it or not, you have a number of powerful tools you can leverage to get results.
+And whether you realize it or not, you have a number of powerful tools you can leverage to analyze competitors and get results.
 They include:

 As you can see, there are countless ways to improve a headline without even changing a word of copy.
 Success is in the details!

 Everyone wants to be original and flex their own creative muscles, but when it comes to writing headlines, your decision to leave the herd may actually hurt your ability to convert.
 This is one area of life where following the pack and mimicking what’s already been done helps.